TamiTakamiya/sfdx-proj2/README.md

     cci task run mytask
     ```
     This task invokes the `MyTask` class defined in `scripts/tasks/MyTask.py`
-    and the output message `This is my task.`
+    and prints the output message `This is my task.`